Zoa Peak

-Zoa Peak 1872 m (6142 ft) is a mountain peak adjacent to the Coquihalla River in British Columbia.
+Zoa Peak 1872 m (6142 ft) is a mountain peak adjacent to the Coquihalla River in British Columbia, Canada.
 There is a trail that starts from the same location of the Falls Lake trail.

 The name is one of a group of names in this area known as the Llamoid Group or Asian Group among climbers.
 A "zoa" is the progeny of a cattle bull and a nak (a female yak).